-The NDIS Commission is leading the development of a national NDIS Workforce Capability Framework to support consistency in practice and delivery of quality disability services across Australia.
+The NDIS Commission is leading the implementation of a national NDIS Workforce Capability Framework (the Framework) to support consistency in practice and delivery of quality disability services across Australia.

-The Capability Framework will translate the NDIS principles, Practice Standards and Code of Conduct into clear and observable behaviours that service providers and workers should demonstrate when delivering services to people with disability.
+The Framework translates the NDIS Commission’s principles, Practice Standards and Code of Conduct into clear and observable behaviours that service providers and workers should demonstrate when delivering services to people with disability.

 Benefits of a Capability Framework